snl-dakota/dakota/docs/user/usingdakota/inputfile/responses.rst

 Overview
 --------

-The :dakkw:`responses` specification in a Dakota input file controls the types of data that can be returned from an interface during Dakota’s execution.
-The specification includes the number and type of response functions (objective functions, nonlinear constraints, calibration terms, etc.) as well as availability of first and second derivatives (gradient vectors and Hessian matrices) for these response functions.
-A brief overview of the response data sets and their uses follows, as well as discussion of potential user issues relating to file formats and derivative vector and matrix sizing.
+A :dakkw:`responses` block in a Dakota input file specifies the types of data that can be returned from an interface during Dakota’s execution.
+The specification includes the number and type of response functions (objective functions, nonlinear constraints, calibration terms, etc.) as well as availability of first and second derivatives (gradient vectors and Hessian matrices) of them.
+A brief overview of the response types and their uses follows, as well as discussion of response file formats and derivative vector and matrix sizing.
 See :dakkw:`responses` for additional details and examples.

 .. _`responses:overview:types`: